joshuadavidthomas/agentic-plugins/README.md

 # agentic-plugins

-Experimenting with plugins for AI coding agents.
+Experimenting with plugins for LLM coding agents.

 ## Packages